Trees of metric compacta and trees of manifolds

 A crucial ingredient in the proof of Proposition 3.D.1, is the following result, in the proof of which we use the technique of modifications of tree systems, developed in Sections 3.A-3.C above.
+This proof is inspired by the Jakobsche's idea from his proof of Lemma (7.1) in [J2].

-{\bf 3.D.5 Lemma.} {\it Let $M$ be a closed connected manifold, oriented or non-orientable, and let ${\cal M}=(T,\{ K_t \},\{ \Sigma_e \},\{ \phi_e \})$ be the dense tree system of manifolds $M$.
+{\bf 3.D.4 Lemma.} {\it Let $M$ be a closed connected manifold, oriented or non-orientable, and let ${\cal M}=(T,\{ K_t \},\{ \Sigma_e \},\{ \phi_e \})$ be the dense tree system of manifolds $M$.
 Let

 for some $t_*\in V_T$, and let $y\in E_T\subset\lim{\cal M}$.
 Then there is a homeomorphism of $\lim{\cal M}$ which maps $x$ to $y$.}

 {\bf Proof:} Denoting $n=\dim M$, recall that for all $t\in V_T$ we have